Yandy Díaz Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.85).

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians give up the third-fewest home runs in baseball (142 total, 1.1 per game).

-- The righty last pitched on Wednesday, July 5 against the Atlanta Braves, when he tossed 4 1/3 innings, allowing five earned runs while giving up 11 hits.
+- In his last appearance on Saturday against the Toronto Blue Jays, the lefty threw four innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.